cmason3/vaulty/README.md

 If encrypting `stdin` then the output will be Base64 encoded whereas if encrypting a file then it won't and it will have a `.vlt` extension added to indicate it has been encrypted.

-It relies on the [cryptography](https://pypi.org/project/cryptography/) Python module to provide the routines for ChaCha20-Poly1305 and Scrypt.
+It relies on the [cryptography](https://pypi.org/project/cryptography/) Python module to provide the routines for ChaCha20-Poly1305, Scrypt and ECDH with X448.

 #### Installation